 Look at your community system as a whole.

-Systems change is an intentional process designed to alter the status quo by shifting the function or structure of an identified system with purposeful interventions.
-It is a journey which can require a radical change in people’s attitudes as well as in the ways people work.
-Systems change aims to bring about lasting change by altering underlying structures and supporting mechanisms which make the system operate in a particular way.
+System change is a process designed to alter the current state of affairs by shifting the function or structure of a system with intentional interruptions.
+It’s a journey that requires significant change in people’s perspectives as well as in the way people work.
+System change brings about sustainable change by altering underlying structures and supporting mechanisms which make the system operate in a particular way.
 These can include policies, routines, relationships, resources, power structures and values.

-However, to change the system, you need to first understand the system, and mapping is a great way to do that.
+Of course, to change the system, you need to first understand the system, and mapping helps us do that.
 A “system,” as described by Julia Coffman in her 2007 framework for evaluating system change, is “a group of interacting, interrelated, and interdependent components that form a complex and unified whole.”
-A system’s overall purpose or goal is achieved through the actions and interactions of its components.
+A system’s overall purpose is met through the actions and interactions of its pieces.

-There are a number of different ways you might approach mapping the system to represent system elements and connections.
-For example, we might create:
+Below are the different ways we approach mapping the system to represent system elements and connections.

-Actor maps, to show which individuals and/or organizations are key players in the space and how they are connected
+Show which individuals and/or organizations are key players in the space and how they are connected.

-Mind maps, that highlight various trends in the external environment that influence the issue at hand
+Highlight various trends in the external environment that influence the issue that is present.

-Issue maps, which lay out the political, social, or economic issues affecting a given geography or constituency (often used by advocacy groups)
+Lay out the political, social or economic issues affecting a given geography or constituency.

-Causal-loop diagrams, that focus on explicating the feedback loops (positive and negative) that lead to system behavior or functioning
+Focus on analyzing and developing the feedback loops (positive and negative) that lead to system behavior.